Practices

 USDC, Northern District of California

-CPM Senior Partner, Joseph W. Cotchett, has been appointed co-lead counsel of this massive litigation, alleging that Qualcomm monopolized the market and engaged in other anticompetitive conduct in the market for cellular devices and modem chips.
+CPM serves as co-lead counsel for classes of consumers and businesses against Qualcomm for monopolizing and engaging in other anticompetitive conduct in the market for cellular devices and modem chips.

 USDC, Northern District of California